AnuragTiwari2000/M1_BillingSystem_app/1_Requirements/README.md

 * Customer Billing System Project is a simple console application designed to demonstrate the practical use of C programming language and its features as wells as to generate an application which can be used in any departmental store, shops, cafes etc. for billing to the customer.

-* You can use this application to keep the records such as name, address, mobile number, paid amount, due amount, payment date etc. of your regular costumer.
-Moreover, if you have a new customer, you can add and edit the account at any time.
+* You can use this application to find the bill of customer by calculating discount as well as GST and can also be helpful in retriving the bill in future.

 * This Billing system can be deployed in a real world situation.
 For example, it could be implemented for a telecommunication company to have effective billing of the customer and it could also be deployed as contractor to already existing networks.